 Fibreglass is still the most popular material used for body kits because it offers many advantages and only a few disadvantages.
 However, other types of body kits also have their pros that sometimes edge out fibreglass.

 Polyurethane, for example, has a better fit and is more resilient to impact.
 Carbon fibre, while more expensive, is the lightest among the three.

 Below are some tips when choosing the fibreglass body kit that can give you the best satisfaction:

 Depending on your taste, you can buy the complete body kit or assemble different pieces into one to have a more customised feel.
-Our advice is to mix and match from different manufacturers and don’t get stuck with just one brand.
+Our advice is to mix and match different manufacturers and doesn’t get stuck with just one brand.

 The good thing about fibreglass is that you will get a lot of bang for your buck.
 However, if you are on a shoestring budget at the moment, we recommend that you don’t go overboard with the customisation in one go.
 Perhaps go for the bumper first and then add one kit part at a time until you have the complete set.

 Fibreglass remains one of the most relevant types of body kits because it’s a cost-effective way of prepping your car.
 While there are other options out there, we urge you to first look at fibreglass before moving to more expensive options.